Do you have these 5 bad dental habits?

 Crunching, sucking and sipping

 You finish an ice-cold drink and then crunch, crunch, crunch the leftover ice.
 What's the harm?
 The brittleness and cold temperature of ice cubes can actually cause teeth to fracture.
-Or they can cause microscopic cracks in the surface of the enamel, which could lead to bigger dental problems over time.
+They can also cause microscopic cracks in the surface of the enamel, which could lead to greater dental problems over time.
 Crushed ice is less harmful than bigger cubes, but it still doesn't get the blessing of most dentists.

 Right up there with ice cubes are popcorn kernels, which can also put undue stress on a tooth and cause it to fracture.
 Some people also try to crack nuts such as walnuts or hazel nuts with their teeth, which can be equally hazardous to teeth.